SuperOfficeDocs/crmscript/docs/api-reference/trigger-scripts/SalesBeforeSaveRelation.md

 # SalesBeforeSaveRelation (1007)

 Called before a relation is saved.
-EventData contains all variables passed by datahandler in Sales client.
+EventData contains all variables passed by datahandler in the Sales client.

 ## Input values